 If the board approves these conditions, members must take further steps before the additions become formally recognized.
 Rubenstein noted that a letter of recommendation must be submitted by the board to the Commissioner of Consumer Protection before another public hearing is held.
 The motion will be approved only after a regulations review by the general assembly, he said.

-Having only just been implemented in September, Connecticut’s medical marijuana statute allows for members of the public to request other debilitating conditions be added to the original 11 eligible for medical cannabis.
+Having only just been implemented in September, Connecticut’s medical marijuana statute allows for members of the public to request other debilitating conditions be added to the original 11 eligible for medical cannabis products like the delta 8 cartridge.
 However, other states have similar policies which have already been amended to include additional medical maladies.

 “All of the qualifying conditions that were suggested to be added have been shown in other states and through research to be able to benefit from marijuana treatments,” said Morgan Fox, communications manager for the Marijuana Policy Project.
 “We think that overall it’s always a good thing to allow more patients to be free from unrest and be able to have safe access to the medicine.”